 For further information, Badge Representatives should refer to the Radiation Badge Representative Guide.

 Must be completed before the badge can be assigned.

-Past Exposure History Release Letter
+Dose History Release Letter

 One letter must be completed for each institution at which you received occupational exposure to radiation.